 CIIS works to help students understand the developing situation surrounding COVID-19 and acknowledges that international students have unique concerns particularly as related to the F-1 student visa regulations.
-International Student Services has moved all operations online and is processing immigration applications, SEVIS I-20 updates, etc. virtually with regular email new and continuing students for updates.
+International Student Services has moved most operations online and is processing immigration applications, SEVIS I-20 updates, etc. virtually with regular correspondence to new and continuing students for updates.
 Please also continue to also check this page regularly.

 You can follow any updates on the ICE guidance for nonimmigrant students FAQ at https://www.ice.gov/coronavirus

 FALL SEMESTER 2022

 Incoming and New International Students

 We understand that with the current COVID-19 crisis affecting the world there are many questions and uncertainties.